Eniana: Etymology

 ʿNiana literally means "response," since the prayers may have originally been recited in a call and response manner.

 Manuscripts and translations

 Jacques de Morgan's manuscript collection included a ʿniania manuscript dating back to 1833.

 The prayers have been translated into English by E. S. Drower (1959).
 They have also been translated into German by Mark Lidzbarski (1920).

+A printed, typesetted Mandaic version was published by Majid Fandi Al-Mubaraki in 1999.

-List of niana prayers
+List of eniana prayers

-The ʿniana prayers are numbered from 78–103 in both Drower's and Lidzbarski's versions of the Qolasta.
+Ktaba ḏ-Eniania

+In Al-Mubaraki's Qulasta, the following prayers are included in Ktaba ḏ-Eniania ("Book of Responses").